Wine Guide for Thanksgiving

-The key spice in a Thanksgiving feast is variety, and the diverse viticultural regions of Sonoma Wine Country provide all the variety of wines you need.
-If you’re charged with making the wine choice, be thankful for the bounty of Sonoma County wines this Thanksgiving.
+The key spice in a Thanksgiving feast is variety, and the diverse viticultural regions of Sonoma Wine Country provide everything you might need.
+If you're the one tasked with making the holiday wine choices, you'll feel thankful for this rundown of top Sonoma County wine pairings for Thanksgiving.

-Pinot Noir from cool climate viticultural areas like Sonoma Coast, Russian River Valley and Sonoma Carneros exhibit aromas that may range from an earthy potpourri of cranberry and herbal notes, with light strawberry fruit, to deeper flavor of black cherry and cola, laced with pie baking spices.
+Pinot Noir from cool climate viticultural areas like Sonoma Coast, Russian River Valley and Carneros exhibit aromas that may range from an earthy potpourri of cranberry and herbal notes, with light strawberry fruit, to deeper flavor of black cherry and cola, laced with pie baking spices.

 Light to medium-bodied, Sonoma County Pinot Noir often displays a silky texture, and a lighter tannic grip than heavier reds like Cabernet Sauvignon.
 The combination of charming fruit and bright, cool climate acidity makes Pinot an ideal palate cleanser for the holiday meal.